 A large recipient of these venture capital flows has been Sweden.
-Historically though, the venture capital industry in Sweden took off several decades later than in the United States.
-Whereas the first US venture firms were private initiatives, in Sweden, the government was heavily involved from the start.
-In 1973, the first Swedish venture capital firm, Företagskapital, was set up through a partnership between the Swedish government and several Swedish banks (Herzog, 1990; Cornelius and Isaksson, 1998).
-This led to several other firms being started toward the end of the 1970s and the beginning of the 1980s, most of which were government initiatives directed toward supporting small firms in various regions in Sweden (Isaksson, 2006).
+Historically though, the venture capital industry, in Sweden, took off several decades later than in the US.
+Whereas made by a venture capital firm independently of the size of that investment.

+14 Information on transactions in Figure 3 comes from the Capital IQ database.
+A transaction is an investment the first US venture firms were private initiatives, in Sweden the government was heavily involved from the start.
+In 1973 the first Swedish venture capital firm, Företagskapital, was set up through a partnership between the Swedish government and several Swedish banks (Herzog 1990; Isaksson and Cornelius, 1998).
+This led to several other firms being started towards the end of the 1970s and the beginning of the 1980s, most of which were government initiatives directed toward supporting small firms in various regions in Sweden (Isaksson 2006).
 It was not until 1983 that the first institutional investment into a Swedish private venture capital fund took place (Söderblom, 2011).

-The government initiatives to jump start the venture capital market were part of a general reform of the Swedish financial system from a heavily regulated bank-based system to a more lightly regulated market-based system (Englund, 1990).
-At the peak in 1986-1987, the Swedish government provided roughly 42% of the funds under management by slightly >20 venture capital firms (Herzog, 1990; Cornelius and Isaksson, 1998; Isaksson, 2006).
-In 1990, the Swedish economy went into sharp decline, with real GDP growth remaining negative up until 1993, much longer than in the United States (Figure 1).
-As Hyytinien and Pajarinen (2001) noted, this decline was due to insufficient monitoring by banks and inadequate public policies (i.e. no efforts to constrain aggressive lending) and was triggered by a general decline in exports in the beginning of the 1990s.
+The government initiatives to jump start the venture capital market were part of a general reform of the Swedish financial system from a heavily regulated bank-based system, to a more lightly regulated market-based system (Englund 1990).
+At the peak in 1986-87, the Swedish government provided roughly 42% of the funds under management by slightly more than 20 venture capital firms (Herzog 1990; Isaksson and Cornelius, 1998; Isaksson 2006).
+In 1990 the Swedish economy went into sharp decline with real GDP growth remaining negative up until 1993, much longer than in the US (Figure 1).
+As Hyytinien and Pajarinen (2001) notes, this decline was due to insufficient monitoring by banks and inadequate public policies (i.e., no efforts to constrain aggressive lending) and was triggered by a general decline in exports in the beginning of the 1990s.
 When the economy tanked, the venture capital industry was hit hard.
 Returns were dismal and the supply of capital from investors stopped flowing (Herzog, 1990; Isaksson, 2006).
-According to Isaksson (2006), the number of venture capital firms dropped to approximately 10 in 1991 from the peak of >20 in 1986.
+According to Isaksson (2006), the number of venture capital firms dropped to around 10 in 1991 from the peak of over 20 in 1986.